 Pasta salad is inherently healthier and more vegan-friendly than the storied potato salad due to the former’s reliance on mayonnaise.
-There are plenty of variations to choice from but for simplicity and ease VeganHeaven.org recommends southwestern pasta salad.
+There are plenty of variations to choose from but for simplicity and ease, VeganHeaven.org recommends southwestern pasta salad.
 The recipe is specifically tailored to compliment BBQ dishes and is relativity easy to make featuring a small list of ingredients including avocado, lime, tomatoes, beans, corn and obviously farfalle pasta.

 Rainbow Cauliflower Rice Salad